blomer/blomer/README.md

-# Hello!
+# Hello, I'm Travis!

-Welcome to my GitHub page!
-I currently create custom infrastructures for Minecraft networks.
+Welcome to my GitHub profile!
+I am currently working on Octane Network and lPractice.
 I love backend development, so most of the projects I do rely on some sort of complex backend infrastructure.

 ### What I am experienced with: